yolaijana/SQL_Project_Data_Job_Analysis/README.md

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

-Data hails from my SQL Course.
+Data hails from my **SQL Course**.
 It's packed with insights on job titles, salaries, locations, and essential skills.

 The questions I wanted to answer through my SQL queries were:
 What are the top-paying data analyst jobs?